j450h1/calendar-notes/Deep_Work_Summary.md

     * Downtime helps recahrge the energy needed to work deeply
     * The work that evening downtime replaces is usually not that important

+## Embrace Boredom

+Rule 1 above taught us how to integrate deep work into our daily schedule and support it with routines and rituals designed to help you reach the limit.
+This section will help you significantly improve your limit of concentration.
+The key idea is that getting the most out of your deep work habit requires training, specifically to improve your ability to concentrate intensely and overcoming desire for distraction.

+* **Don't Take Breaks From Distraction.
+Instead Take Breaks From Focus**: to succeed with deep work you must rewire your brain to be comfortable resisting distracting stimuli.
+This doesn't mean that you have to eliminate distracting behaviors; it's sufficient that you instead eliminate the ability of such beaviors to hijack your attention.
+Internet blocks is one such tactics.

+    * Schedule in advance when you'll use the internet, and then avoid it altogether outside these times: it's not about internet usage itself, but the constant switching that teaches your mind to never tolerate an absence of novelty.
+This weakens your concentration muscles.

+        * This strategy works even if your job rquires lots of internet use and/or prompt e-mail replies: The total number or duration of your internet blocks doens't matter naearly as much as making sure that the integrity of your offline blocks remains intact.

+        * Regardless of how you schedule your internet blocks, you must keep the time outside tehse blocks absolutely free from internet use: I still find this a bit questionable

+        * Scheduling internet use at home as well as at work can further iprove your concentration training

+* **Work Like Teddy Roosevelt**

+    * Identify a deep task.
+Estimate how long you'd normally put aside for an obligation of this type, then give yourself a hard deadline that drastically reduces this time.
+This earlier deadline forces you to work with great intensity.

+    * Don't try this experiment more than once a week at first - giving your brain practice with intensity, but also giving it rest.
+Once you feel confident in your ability to trade concentration for completion time, increase the frequency.

+* **Meditate Productively**

+    * Take a period in which your've occupied physically but not mentally - walking, jogging, driving, showering - and focus your attention on a single well-defined professional problem.

+        * Be Wary Of Distractions And Looping:
+            * when you notice your attention slipping away, gently remind yourslef that you can return to that thought later, then redirect yoru attention back.
+            * Looping: your mind will attempt to avoid excess expenditure of energy when possible. one way to d othat is to avoid diving deeper into the probelm by instead looping over and over again on what you already know.

+        * Structure Your Deep Thinking
+            * Start with a careful review of the relevant variables for solving the problems and store these in your working memory
+            * Define the specific next-step question you need t oanswer using these variables
+            * Consolidate your gain by reviewing clearly the answer you identified

+* **Memorize A Deck Of Cards**: training using memory palace.
+The key to this strategy is not the specifics, but instead the motivating idea that your ability to concentrate is only as strong as your commitment to train it.

 ## Misc